shaniber/pathfinder_characters/Lighthouse Kid.md

 			Range: Personal
 			Components: V, S, F
 			SR:
 			Effect: You can decipher magical inscriptions on objects--books, scrolls, weapons, and the like--that would otherwise be unintelligible.
 			Target: You
-			DESC: You can decipher magical inscriptions on objects--books, scrolls, weapons, and the like--that would otherwise be unintelligible.

 	Sorcerer Spells - Level 1
 	-------------------------
 		Magic Missile (Evocation)